daxadal/event-manager/tasklist.md

 # To do

 Personal notes about requirements
+1. Format reminders
-1. Check reminders are actually working
+1. Create internal endpoint for reminders
-1. Complete tests
-1. Add indexes to Mongo

 Technical Requirements
 1. Comment your code where you see is fit and include a README file with your submission.